shaynababe/chromeOSLinux_test/README.md

 ## then the sudo test5--help will show the cmds to get chroot installed

-## IE sudo test5-p /home/SD/z/ -r bullseye -t xorg,xiwi,xfce -n bull
+## IE sudo test5 -p /home/SD/z/ -r bullseye -t xorg,xiwi,xfce -n bull

 #will work
 ## if you wish to view the activity start a new shell and cd /usr/local/bin